We were finders

 Dear my Wendy,

 It had been a great shock to her.
 She was a wizard and she had power.
 Her father was Merlin, some legend of Arthurian stories.
+The stories were real and so was magic.
+It seemed impossible, mythical, unheard of, but there it was.
 Her whole life had been a lie, because her father had lied about who he was and he had kept that great lie that she was nothing but ordinary and safe and fine.
 She was so not ordinary, so not safe and definitely not fine.
 “What do you want from me?”

 “You have no hope in hell of that happening,” Gwen retorted, her father may have been in that cause but he was only in it for the love of Morgana, maybe he thought that he could show others that her ideas had some proper reasons to them, or that he could change her motives.
 She was definitely not doing it even if the boy she like was on that side.